danielabar/meblog/src/markdown/rails-postgres-docker.md

   password: <%= ENV['BLOGPG_DATABASE_PASSWORD'] %>
 ```

+Note that there's nothing Docker-specific in the `config/database.yml` file.
+All we've done is make it more flexible than what the Rails scaffold generated so that development and test can connect to databases other than that running on localhost and the default port.

 ## Start Container

 Now it's time to try all this out and make sure everything's connected.
 Start the container(s) with docker compose: